Clicca qui per scoprire come il riscaldo ad induzione può migliorare l'efficienza, l'efficacia e la sicurezza del tuo processo di lavorazione.

 Even heating of the spring before dipping provides uniform flow and provides consistent thickness of the nylon coating

 Heat the end of lorry catalytic converter exhaust system.
 The assembly must be held at target temperature for 200 hours, whilst the assembly is vibrated to test the weld strength

 Temperature indicating paint was applied to the parts, and it took 10 seconds to heat the various styles of the part to the targeted temperature.
 This testing achieved the client's time and quality objectives.

-To heat a steel washer to the targeted temperature to enable adhesive curing; it will be part of an automated process for an automotive industry application
+Bonding with induction heated a steel washer to the target temperature to enabling adhesive curing; it will be part of an automated process for an automotive industry application

-Induction heating enables rapid bonding, can easily be integrated into the client's manufacturing process due to modest space requirements and delivers a highly repeatable process.
+Induction bonding enables rapid heating, can easily be integrated into the client's manufacturing process due to modest space requirements and delivers a highly repeatable process.

 Filter modules are assembled on the fixture with ring gasket.
 Pressure is applied to the modules, modules are rotated and induction heating is started.
 After 10-12 seconds, heating is halted and the modules are removed from the fixture.